Optimization principles (in deep learning)

 This chapter will present tools for various training strategies that serves the purpose of optimizing the quality of the training.
 We will also go in-depth about how deep learning is achieved.

-In the settings, the choice of optimizer decides attributes of the algorithm related to Gradient descent.
+In the settings, the choice of optimizer decides parameters of the algorithm related to Gradient descent.
 The aim is to improve the predictions by lowering the loss.

 Optimization with labeled training

 Although there are a few ways to train neural networks, models on the platform are trained using labeled training.
-This means that you need to provide a dataset that contains many examples of input features – and the correct answer that the model should predict for each of them, namely, the label.
+This means that you need to provide a examples of input features – and the correct answer that the model should predict for each of them, namely, the label.

 Models have weights, sometimes referred to as parameters, which are the coefficients of its mathematical functions.

 During training, the model weights are optimized so that the output prediction is as close as possible to the provided label (On our platform, label is synonymous to target).
 Deep networks have many (thousands to millions) weights.
 Optimization is possible thanks to the gradient descent method.
 Here is the principle.